Is ISO 27001 Enough for NIS2 Compliance?

 No. The BSI states clearly on its official information page: "Eine Zertifizierung nach ISO/IEC 27001 bedeutet nicht automatisch, dass ein Unternehmen NIS-2-konform ist oder sämtliche Anforderungen nach § 30 BSIG erfüllt."
 (English: "A certification according to ISO/IEC 27001 does not automatically mean that a company is NIS-2 compliant or fulfills all requirements under § 30 BSIG.")
 In Germany, around 29,500 companies are subject to NIS2, but only about 16,000 are ISO certified.
 Both numbers overlap only in part.

 This position is unambiguous and binding.
 The BSI has published a dedicated information page, ISO/IEC 27001 im Kontext NIS-2/BSIG, responding to one of the most frequently asked questions from its #nis2know webinars.
+The page is part of the central BSI NIS-2 information package collection, where the BSI bundles further topic packages for regulated entities.
 Anyone who treats an ISO certification as automatic compliance proof is arguing against the explicit position of the responsible supervisory authority.

 The message is therefore clear: ISO 27001 is a solid foundation, but not a free pass.
 Certified companies do not start from scratch and have a clear head start over organizations without an ISMS base.
 However, this lead replaces neither the BSI registration record, nor the notification cascade, nor the personal liability of the management board.
 This is exactly where NIS2Compass comes in: the Implementation Guide walks ISO-certified companies through closing the remaining gaps in a structured way, without questioning the existing ISMS.